molily/molily.de/_posts/2020-11-21-testing-angular.md

 Another core idea is that **testing depends on its context** and that it needs to be adapted again and again to provide meaning.
 The specific context in this guide are single-page web applications written in JavaScript, made with Angular.
 Such applications need specific testing methods and tools we will get to know.

 Once you have learned and applied these tools, you should not stop.
 A fixed tool chain will only discover certain types of bugs.
-You need to try out different approaches to find new classes of bugs.
+You need to try different approaches to find new classes of bugs.
 Likewise, an existing test suite needs to be updated regularly so that it still finds regressions.

 <div class="book-sources" markdown="1">
 - [International Software Testing Qualifications Board: Certified Tester Foundation Level Syllabus, Version 2018 V3.1, Page 16: Seven Testing Principles](https://www.istqb.org/downloads/category/2-foundation-level-documents.html)